bruceravel/demeter/documentation/Athena/examples/aucl.rst

 table.
 The other two columns show the R-factor and reduced |chi|\
 :sup:`2` of each fit.

-When you click on a row in the top table, the results of that fit are inserted into the bottom table and the fit is plotted.
+When you :mark:`leftclick,..` click on a row in the top table, the results of that fit are inserted into the bottom table and the fit is plotted.
 When the combinatorial sequence finishes, the best fit of the bunch is displayed.
 It turns out the the combination of gold metal, aqueous Au\ :sup:`3+` chloride, and gold sulfide that we examined above is, in fact, the best fit.
 However, it is juts barely the best fit.
 The fit with gold thiomalate in place of gold sulfide is just barely worse.
 From a statistical perspective, the two fits are equivalent and the amounts of metal and chloride in the fits are very similar.
 The gold thiosulfate and gold thiocyanide fits are just a bit worse yet.
 A couple of other fits show similar statistics but an investigation shows that the peak around 11946.7 eV is not fit very well.
 After that, the other fits in the table fall off quickly in quality.

 The conclusion that one can comfortably draw from this is that the intermediate species is some sort of gold-sulfur complex.
 The aqueous